 MSPH Degree Requirements

-48 credit hours: Includes a thesis and a practicum.
+48 credit hours: Includes a Thesis and an Applied Practice Experience.

 This 48-credit-hour MSPH program is offered in a traditional, four-semester format, or part-time.